amadden80/building_an_application_framework/1_view_templating.md

 ##Problem statement 4:

-Write erb templates in a new directory
+Write erb templates in a new directory.
-A call to render prints the rendered template
+A call to render prints the rendered template.

 ---
 ## Relevant Notions and Softwares